CES Ontario Announcement: Annual General Meeting 2018 & Nominations for the Board of Directors

 Election of the Board of Directors will take place at the Annual General Meeting.
 As per Chapter bylaws, a minimum of ten (10) CES Ontario members in good standing must be present for there to be quorum at the AGM.

 Chapter bylaws require that two CES Ontario members support a nomination (nominator and seconder).
 Please note that members of the Nomination Committee cannot support your nomination.
-This year’s Nomination Committee members are: Nikhat Rasheed (President), Roxana Vernescu (Vice-President) and Kelsey Chawla, Director.
+This year’s Nomination Committee members are: Nikhat Rasheed (President), Roxana Vernescu (Vice-President) and Tin Vo (Treasurer).
+(Nick Petten and Kelsey Chawla have recused themselves from the 2018 Nominations Committee.)

 For further information regarding nominations and board requirements, please contact the Nominations Committee firstname.lastname@example.org.